Privacy notice for the Food and You Survey

 How long will my information be held by Ipsos and the FSA?

-Ipsos is compliant with the highest regulatory standards for the legal and safe processing of personal and/or sensitive data, including the Market Research Society Code of Conduct, IS0 27001 and GDPR.
+Ipsos is compliant with the highest regulatory standards for the legal and safe processing of personal and/or sensitive data, including the Market Research Society Code of Conduct, IS0 27001 and the General Data Protection Regulation (GDPR).

-Ipsos will only retain your data in a way that can identify you for as long as is necessary to support the research project and findings.
-In practice, this means that once we have satisfactorily reported the anonymous research findings, Ipsos will securely remove your personal identifiable information from their systems, unless you have given permission to be re-contacted.
-In such cases, Ipsos will retain your personal data securely for two years after which time all personal data will be securely deleted from their systems.
-Your anonymised, nonidentifiable data will be retained to support the research project, findings and published reports.
+Ipsos will only retain your personal data in a way that can identify you for as long as is necessary to support the research project.
+In practice, this means that we will keep your personal data until all the vouchers have been issued unless you have given permission to be re-contacted.
+If you have agreed to be recontacted, Ipsos will retain your personal data securely, linked to your survey answers to allow suitable respondents to be selected for additional research.
+Personal details will be held for two years, after which time all personal data will be securely deleted from our systems.
+Your anonymised, nonidentifiable survey data will be retained to support the research project, findings and published reports.

-Ipsos will use the suppliers Adare SEC (printers), Formara Limited and Love2Shop.
-Address level information is provided to Adare SEC in order to print letters for the survey and paper questionnaires.
-Name and address details are provided to Formara Limited to dispatch gift vouchers and name and email is given to Love2Shop to dispatch e-codes.
+Ipsos will use the suppliers Formara Limited (printers), Love2Shop (gift vouchers) and Language Line (translation).
+Address information is provided to Formara Limited in order to print letters for the survey and paper questionnaires.
+Name and address details are also provided to Formara Limited to dispatch gift vouchers.
+Name and email are given to Love2Shop to dispatch gift voucher e-codes.
 Formara Limited and Love2Shop will only receive and use your contact details to send you your gift voucher.
 They will not contact you for any other reasons or pass your data to anyone else.
-Data is erased from Adar SEC's and Formara's system within two months and from Love2Shop's after six years.
+Data is erased from Formara Limited’s system within two months, and from Love2Shop’s after six years.
+Language Line will not have access to any of your personal data.

-The anonymised research findings provided to the FSA will be held indefinitely.
+The anonymised research findings provided to the FSA (and FSS for Wave 8 only) will be held indefinitely.

-Contact details passed on to the FSA for re-contact purposes will be held securely for two years before being securely deleted.
+Contact details passed on to the FSA or FSS for re-contact purposes will be held securely for two years from the end of fieldwork before being securely deleted.

 All the data processed by the FSA is located on servers within the European Union.
 FSA cloud-based services have been procured through the government framework agreements and these services have been assessed against the national cyber security centre cloud security principles.